Deadline for Submitting Grades

 Posting Grades in a Public Place

-Grades for Seniors are due Monday, May 19th, 2014 at 5 pm.
+Grades for Seniors are due Monday, May 23rd, 2016 by 5:00 pm.
 Anyone with "Senior" listed next to their name on the grade roster must have a grade submitted in Polaris by this date.
 Failure to do so will impact all students and the calculation of Latin Honors.

 Submit grades for the students in your classes through Polaris.
 Please note student with "Senior" next to their name on the grade roster must be turned in by an earlier deadline.
-You may access Polaris wherever you have an Internet connection.
+You may access Polaris wherever you have an Internet connection, but we recommend that you enter them on campus where the network is strongest.
 After logging into Polaris, click on the Enter Grades tab.
 Once you choose one of your classes, choose a grade for each student from the grades drop-down list.
 Clicking the Submit button will save the entries you've made.
 You may change the grades you have submitted until the grading deadline; after the deadline, all grades will be officially recorded on students' transcripts.

 Concerns about possible violations of the Academic Honor Code/Social Code should be addressed to Dean Levy (firstname.lastname@example.org) in Student Affairs.
 Call or email the Polaris Help Line (721-1414, email@example.com) if you have trouble using Polaris to submit grades.
 Questions about Incompletes should be addressed to the Dean of Student Affairs office or Julie Bedard (firstname.lastname@example.org).
 Contact Martina Duncan (email@example.com) if you have questions about the grading process.

 |A||the student has mastered the material of the course and has demonstrated exceptional critical skills and originality;|